sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-call-multiple-contracts.md

 1. Set `multiContractCall = true` in `MethodCallOptions`
 2. Each call may only return a partial/incomplete transaction, instead of a complete transaction
 3. A partial tx has to be passed as `ContractTransaction` in `MethodCallOptions` in subsequent calls
-4. Finally invoke `SmartContract.multiContractCall(partialContractTransaction: ContractTransaction, signer: Signer)` to sign and broadcast the complete transaction
+4. Finally invoke `SmartContract.multiContractCall(partialContractTx: ContractTransaction, signer: Signer)` to sign and broadcast the complete transaction

 The following is an [example code](https://github.com/sCrypt-Inc/boilerplate/blob/master/tests/testnet/multi_contracts_call.ts) of calling two contracts at the same time: